MatteP1/thesis/Tasks.md

 - [x] Mention how to compile the files (via _CoqProject and make)

 - [x] Fix notation overload in Coq.
 Maybe just use the Q_g.g_abst => xs notation everywhere
-- [ ] Make Twolock Hocap a hocap queue
+- [ ] Make Twolock Hocap a Hocap queue
 - [ ] Make derivations of concurrent and sequential independent of implementation
   - [ ] Update overview of files in report